ACT Multicultural Advisory Council

 - Remuneration will be agreed in advance of out of session forums and engagements.

 - Remuneration will be consistent with the ACT Remuneration Tribunal determination.

 - Approval for additional out of pocket expenses is required from the Directorate, with requests made prior to making a claim wherever possible.
 When acting as a representative of the Council, members must have received the endorsement of the Council to attend such events and act on their behalf prior to claiming expenses.

-- The role of the secretariat, provided by the Community Participation Group, is to support and resource Council members to undertake their duties, including through initiatives such as the multicultural summit.
+- The role of the secretariat provided by the Community Services Directorate, is to support and resource Council members to undertake their duties, including through initiatives such as the multicultural summit.

 - The secretariat will support the Chair and Council members by: